julien-f/pixie/README.markdown

 after itself.
 It also has access to its recipe directory through the `$RECIPE` variable.

-To create a new recipe, you may use the `create` command which will ask some information and then builds a valid skeleton (which is enough for basic meta-packages).
+To create a new recipe, you may use the `pixie create` command which will ask some information and then builds a valid skeleton (which is enough for basic meta-packages).